 - When using a backless booster, the child should have head support from a vehicle headrest at least to the tips of their ears.

-- Child sits all the way back in the vehicle seat with knees bent at the edge.
+- The young adult sits all the way back in the vehicle seat with their knees bent at the edge of the seat.

-- Shoulder belt fits evenly across the torso, not cutting into the neck or face.
+- The vehicle shoulder belt fits evenly across the young adult’s torso, not cutting into the neck or face.

-- Lap belt is low on the hips, touching the tops of the thighs.
+- The vehicle lap belt is low on the young adult’s hips, touching the tops of the thighs.

-- Child can stay seated comfortably this way for the entire ride.
+- The young adult can remain seated comfortably this way for the entire ride.